 Axwell Stonewashed Copper Wallet Review: It’s Heavy, but worth it!

-We may get commissions for purchases made through links in this post.
-Thanks for the support! 👍
+I get commissions for purchases made through links in this post.

 If you are still using a bi-fold leather wallet, you shouldn’t be.
 Wallets have come a long way in the past couple of years.
-They have gotten smaller, more premium, and so much more usable.
-The Axwell Wallets like this Stonewashed Copper wallet I have been testing help you eliminate the unwanted junk in your wallet and move your wallet to the front pocket, so you don’t have to sit lopsided anymore.
+They have gotten smaller, more premium, and oh so much more usable.
+The Axwell Wallets like this Stonewashed Copper wallet I have been testing, help you eliminate the unwanted junk in your wallet and move your wallet to the front pocket, so you don’t have to sit lopsided anymore.

 Axwell recently contacted me and asked if I would be open to looking at their wallet!
 They sent me this wallet and their standard wallet (I’ll talk about this in another article), but they did not require any coverage to do so.
-However, I want to tell you about my desired gear, so here we are!
+However, I want to tell you about my favorite gear, so here we are!

 What is Axwell Copper Wallet?